How long does online UTI treatment take?

 When it takes longer than expected

-If your review hasn't happened after 3 hours on a business day, or after 24 hours on a weekend, check your portal for any provider messages — sometimes the NP needs clarification on an intake answer.
-If you're approved but your pharmacy hasn't received the prescription after 30 minutes, call the pharmacy directly with your provider name; e-prescriptions rarely fail, but when they do it's usually a transmission issue easily fixed by the pharmacist.
+If your review is taking longer than expected, check your portal for provider messages — sometimes the clinician needs clarification on an intake answer.
+If you're approved but your pharmacy has not received the prescription, call the pharmacy directly with your provider name; e-prescriptions rarely fail, but when they do it is usually a transmission issue the pharmacy can help troubleshoot.

 Compared to other care pathways